kilasuit/InitialInteractionNotes/README.md

 # Initial Interaction Notes Process

-In my time I have had many Initial Interaction's whether that be with a person, a business or a product, I always felt that this being docutmented was missed by many, yet it is something that we do today, even without thinking about it, as they form some of those "mental notes" that we may take.
+In my time I have had many Initial Interaction's whether that be with a person, a business or a product, I always felt that this being documented was missed by many, yet it is something that we do today, even without thinking about it, as they form some of those "mental notes" that we may take.

 I've always found these are where most people determine whether they either like or dislike a project, without having spent a decent amount of time with the project.